SameSalamander5710/DynamicFPSLimiter/README.md

 ## Installation

+> [!CAUTION]
+> The executable in the release was packaged using PyInstaller and may be flagged by some antivirus software as a Trojan (e.g., ZkarletFlash).
+Until this issue is fixed, feel free to build the executable from source using the provided Python scripts.

 1. Download the `DynamicFPSLimiter_vX.X.X.zip` file from the latest release [here.](https://github.com/SameSalamander5710/DynamicFPSLimiter/releases)
 2. Extract the zip file to a desired location
 3. Run `DynamicFPSLimiter.exe` with admin privileges.